EA Framework Definition

 Further reading

-Are you interested in reading more about an enterprise architecture framework definition?
+Are you interested in reading more about an EA framework?

 Here is page about how to create an enterprise architecture framework diagram

-You may also be interested to read about this:
+You may also be interested in reading about this:

 Get Started